 Are you going to have another baby?

-The kids are always on the lookout for new baby cues, “Mom, you’re butt is so big!
+The kids are always on the lookout for new baby cues, “Mom, your butt is so big!
 Are you going to have another baby?!?”
 Of course, the kids aren’t the only ones that ask this question.
 Many people ask, with a sort of morbid fascination, if my husband and I are “done” yet.
 I don’t take offense; I ask myself that question too.

 The kids aren’t alone in assuming there will be another addition in the future.
 My last Baby Shower Invitation read “You are invited to The Taco Mom’s semi-annual Baby Shower!”